kbsriram/keypan/README.md

 ## Making your keys visible to `keypan`

-To allow people to lookup your keys with `keypan`, you will add your various profile URLs to your key, and then publish your key fingerprint on your profiles.
+To allow people to lookup your keys with `keypan`, add your various profile URLs to your key, and publish your key fingerprint on each of your profiles.

 ###Adding a profile to your key